mariolinguito/codingadventures/content/blog/my-first-little-contribute-to-the-open-source-world/index.md

 ## What I learned from this

 * How to add composer file to an existing module,
-* How to submit a module on Packagist,
 * How to create a project on Drupal Community;